 All I want in life now is to drive straight back down to Anaheim and spend another day at Disneyland.
 It’s only 8 hours from here!
 I can make it tonight if I really want to!!!
 Hgngghgngngngh.
 Time to go into post-disney depression soothing mode.
 Staying in the area for more than a few days?
 Check out this guide to spending 4 days in Los Angeles!

 Looking for some more tips to make your next Disneyland trip memorable?
 We’ve created a Disneyland Scavenger Hunt that will take your next trip to a whole new level!
-Sign up below and we’ll send you a printable sample of the Scavenger Hunt fo’ free, plus our favorite tips for visiting Disneyland.
+Sign up below and we’ll send you a printable sample of the Scavenger Hunt fo’ free, plus a FREE sneak preview of our Disney Insiders Bundle, which includes a few fun Disney freebies to make your Disney trip a little more magical.

 Psst: Looking for more Disney posts?
 We’ve got a bunch!
 Check these out: